Codecademy/docs/content/swiftui/concepts/views/terms/capsule/capsule.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A capsule shape is equivalent to a rounded rectangle where the corner radius is chosen as half the length of the rectangle’s smallest edge.
+A capsule shape is essentially a rounded rectangle with more pronounced corner radius which gets measured by halving the rectangle's smallest side.

 The **`Capsule`** is one of SwiftUI pre-built shapes like [rectangle](https://www.codecademy.com/resources/docs/swiftui/views/rectangle), rounded rectangle, [circle](https://www.codecademy.com/resources/docs/swiftui/views/circle), ellipse which can be modified as wanted.